smarttvsystems/plplugin.program.smartwizard./uservar.py.md

-This file tells the wizard where to find the supplied Wizard Text Files, among other customizations.
+This file tells the wizard where to find the supplied [[Wizard Text Files]], among other customizations.

 Editing other fields besides these listed *will likely break your wizard*.